StanchevVeselin/Vitamins-project/README.md

 Clone this repository
-Navigate to the "client" folder
+Navigate to the "softuni-practice-server-master" folder Run - npm i
+Run - npm run client
-Run "npm run dev"
+Run - npm run build
-Navigate to the "softuni-practice-server-master" folder Run "cd ./dist/"
+Run "cd ./dist/"
-Run "node server.js"
+Run - node server.js

-Navigate to the "vitamins" folder
+Navigate to the "Vitamnis" folder
 Run "ng serve"

 You can check here for more information about the configuration.

 Open http://localhost:4200/ and you should be ready.